 The WLmouse Beast X Max delivers fantastic CPI performance.
 Its sensor accurately and consistently tracks your movements.

-The WLmouse Beast X Max has outstanding sensor latency performance.
-It reacts remarkably quickly to your inputs, so you won't notice any lag or delay.
+The WLmouse Beast X Max has outstanding sensor latency performance and reacts remarkably quickly to your inputs, making it well-suited for competitive play in all genres.

 The available wireless polling rate settings are 125Hz, 250Hz, 500Hz, 1000Hz, 2000Hz, 4000Hz, and 8000Hz.
 When using this mouse wired, the polling rate settings are 125Hz, 250Hz, 500hz, and 1000Hz.